haelmj/Tkinter-Practice/README.md

 # Tkinter Practice

-This repository is home to all my practice apps with tkinter.
+This repository is home to all my practice apps built with tkinter.

 ## Navigation